Kaidine/Mechwarrior-Joystick-Guide/README.md

    individual (physical) buttons to virtual keyboard keys.
 This also allows you to do keybindings entirely outside of the game itself - map whatever physical button you like to the default key binding of the game, and you're golden!
 5. Configure the game to use the *virtual* joystick (and keyboard) as input.
+   1. This is one of the tricky parts - defer to the game-specific instructions for this one!
 6. When you want to run the game, activate the appropriate joystick gremlin profile.
 7. Collect Salvage! ; )